An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Simulations

 \section{Simulations}

 We conduct simulations with two goals.
 The first is to understand the effect of the nature of $\bm{\Psi}_{i}$ on the properties of the predictor.
 The second is to assess effects of departures from normality.
-We simulate data from normal distributions, as specified in model (\ref{mecor}) in Sections 3.1 and 3.2.
+We simulate data from normal distributions, as specified in model (\ref{mecor}).
 For the simulations of Section 3.1, we use unequal $\bm{\Psi}_{i}$.
-We use a constant value of $\bm{\Psi}_{i} = \bm{\Psi}$ for $i = 1,\ldots, n$ for the simulations of Section 3.2.
+For the simulations of Section 3.2, we use a constant value of $\bm{\Psi}_{i} = \bm{\Psi}$ for $i = 1,\ldots, n$.
 We generate data from $t$ distributions in Section 3.3.
-We explain how we generate data from $t$ distributions in Section 3.3.
+For both normal and $t$ distributions, we use a univariate covariate so that $\bm{\Psi}_{i}$ is a 2$\times$2 matrix, and $\beta_{1}$ is a scalar.
+We generate a fixed set of $x_{i}$ as independent chi-square random variables with 5 degrees of freedom.
+We set $(\beta_{0}, \beta_{1}, \sigma^{2}_{b}) = (1, 2, 0.36)$.